Important building blocks:

 den Apfel.

-Here, the independent clause is combined with the subordinating clause, using the subordinating conjunction: weil.
-The conjugated verb hat, is placed in the END position.
+Here, the independent clause is combined with the subordinating conjunction: weil.
+The conjugated verb hat, is therefore placed in the end position of the clause.

 Well done! 🎉